-Clearly, you should be paying as much attention to securing your smart fridges, TVs and cars as you do your PCs and smart phones.
-The trouble is, you can't
+Clearly, you should be paying as much attention to securing your smart fridges, TVs and cars as you do your PCs, tablets and smart phones.
+The trouble

 - Invoke the ‘Guest Network’ option to create an isolated wireless network that broadcasts itself as a separate Wi-Fi access point.
 These networks allow wireless devices to connect to the Internet but prevent them from accessing the rest of the network.